waldronlab/bioconductor/README.md

 The `bioconductor` script is rudimentary and should use docopt, provide start & stop, and have an option for opening a bash shell or R console.
+It could also provide arguments for the volume location etc.

  It at least does error at the `docker pull` stage if you enter anything other than "release" or "devel" as the argument.